mzeeshanhussain/resume-checker-chrome-plugin/README.md

-# Resume Checker Chrome Extension
+# ResuSync Chrome Extension

-The Resume Checker Chrome Extension is a tool designed to help job seekers analyze their resumes in comparison to a job description.
+The ResuSync Chrome Extension is a tool designed to help job seekers analyze their resumes in comparison to a job description.
 This tool uses AI-powered analysis to evaluate how well a resume aligns with a specific job role, providing a score out of 100, highlighting strengths, identifying missing keywords, and offering actionable suggestions for improvement.

 ### Features